After the disaster called the Great Leap Forward

 - Old habits

 - Old customs

-The Red Guards started to attack teachers, intellectuals, civil servants, doctors and scientists, labeling them "counter-revolutionaries", "capitalist-roaders" or "reactionaries".
+The Red Guards started to attack (verbally and physically) teachers, intellectuals, civil servants, doctors and scientists, labeling them "counter-revolutionaries", "capitalist-roaders" or "reactionaries".
 They were forced to publicly confess to (false) crimes, and forced to recite from the Little Red Book.
 First confessions were never accepted.
-All forms of traditional Chinese culture, such as plays and art, were ridiculed and sometimes destroyed.
-Museum custodians would splash black paint over paintings to save them, then years later meticulously remove the paint by hand to expose the painting.
+All forms of traditional Chinese culture, such as buildings, statues, antiques, plays and art, were ridiculed and sometimes destroyed.
+Museum custodians would splash black paint over paintings to save them, then years later meticulously remove the paint by hand to expose the painting (if you go to see stupa towers in Beijing today, you will notice that all of the carvings and frescoes close to the ground have been destroyed, only those out of reach have survived).
 The only forms of new media allowed were those which glorified the revolution.
 Schools were closed for two years, and factories organized their own bands of workers to hunt down counter-revolutionaries.
 All ranks in the PLA were abolished, and all of Mao's opponents were arrested.
 Infighting was common between Red Guards as rival groups tried to prove who was more loyal.

 The Cultural Revolution was Mao's way of bypassing the structure of the Chinese Communist Party, instead speaking directly to the fanatical Red Guards.
 Many Communist officials were targeted, even if they had no real connections to the nationalist Guomindang (Kuomintang) or, in fact, did anything remotely criminal.
 Familial love was seen as contrary to the revolution; you were supposed to devote every waking hour to Mao and the Revolution.
 Married couples, if placed in different regions, were only allowed 12 "marriage leave" days a year